jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 12 - BigDataTechnologies.md

 #### Avro

-- First released in 2009, developed within Apache Hadoop's architecture
+- First released in 2009, developed within Apache Hadoop's architecture by Doug Cutting
 - uses JSON to define data types and schemas
 - uses row-based storage
 - trades compression efficiency to provide condensed binary format to reduce data storage needs compared to ORC and Parquet
 - supports 100% schema enforcement with schema & data stored in same file or message
+- language-neutral data serialization system

+> Avro is not really a file format, it’s a file format plus a serialization and de-serialization framework with regular old sequence files you can store complex objects but you have to manage the process

 ##### Advantages of Avro Files